 Ubattu (Poran Poli) : Sankranti Special

-For the outer cover
+for the outer cover

-For the filling
+for the filling

 - Mix chiroti rawa and maida with a pinch of salt to it, add the kesar soaked in water (this was my addition, my househelp said they add a pinch of turmeric) and water to it and knead to form a smooth dough.
 The consistency of the dough has to be soft, much softer than the regular roti dough, tighter than the pancake dough but much more liquid than the chapathi dough.
 My househelp tells me that a tighter dough will lead to tough obattu.
 Continue kneading the dough, you will need to knead the dough for another 5-6 minutes.